murphye/agent-skills-customer-service/README.md

 Both servers use in-memory mock data (3 customers, 4 orders) that resets between test runs.

-### The Agentic Loop
+### The Agentic Workflow

-The skill defines a deterministic 10-step loop that Claude follows exactly:
+The skill defines a deterministic 10-step workflow that Claude follows exactly:

 | Step | Name | What Happens |
 |------|------|-------------|